-We are delighted to support a fascinating new exhibition Electric Generations coming soon to dlr Lexlcon, Dún Laoghaire, 2 October – 2 December 2017 and Irish World Heritage Centre, Manchester, 8 March – 31 May 2018.
+We are delighted to support a fascinating new exhibition Electric Generations, the story of electricity in the Irish home, opening Monday 2 October – 2 December 2017 at dlr Lexlcon, Dún Laoghaire and Irish World Heritage Centre, Manchester, 8 March – 31 May 2018.

 Electric Generations shows how the reception and understanding of electricity by different generations varied across the twentieth century, reflecting the shift from an unfamiliar power to a fundamental feature of everyday life.